danelee2601/supervised-FCN/README.md

 The datasets are automatically downloaded when relevant codes are executed.
 They, also, can be manually downloaded [here](https://figshare.com/articles/dataset/UCR_Archive_2018/21359775).
 The trained FCN will be used to compute the FID (Fréchet Inception Distance) score for evaluation of generated time series.

+This repository is a part of our paper ["Vector Quantized Time Series Generation with a Bidirectional Prior Model", AISTATS 2023](https://arxiv.org/abs/2303.04743).
+There has been a lack of proper evaluation protocol to measure quality of generated samples in the time series generation (TSG) literature.
+Traditionally, visual inspection of PCA and t-SNE mapping of generated samples have been used.
+In the paper, we propose to use Fréchet inception distance (FID) score and Inception Score (IS), following the evaluation protocol in computer vision.
+To compute the FID and IS, a pretrained classification model is needed.
+Unlike the computer vision field, there is no pretrained classification model for time series.
+Thus, we have trained the FCN models for all the UCR archive datasets and provide the pretrained FCN models here.
+We hope that the follow-up papers in the TSG literature could be better compared with each other via the FID and IS-based evaluation protocol.

 # `pip` installation
 ```angular2html
 pip install supervised-fcn